 Leak detection and repair (LDAR) programmes are the key mechanism to mitigate fugitive emissions from the production, transmission or distribution segments of the value chain.
 The costs of carrying out inspections and undertaking repairs differ depending on the segment in question since it takes longer to inspect a compressor on a transmission pipeline than in a production facility.
-It is assumed that inspections can be carried out annually, twice a year, quarterly or monthly, with each option included as a separate mitigation option in the marginal abatement cost curves.
-We also consider the option of a continuous monitoring system, either based on remote or facility-based sensors (Daily LDAR), which abates emissions from large leaks that occur sporadically such as those detected Annual inspections are assumed to mitigate 40% of fugitive by satellites. emissions, biannual inspections mitigate an additional 20%, guarterly inspections mitigate an additional 15%, and monthly inspections mitigate an additional 10%.
-Implementing a monthly LDAR programme therefore reduces fugitive emissions by 85%; on the basis of current technology, it is assumed that the remaining 15% cannot be avoided.
+It is assumed that inspections can be carried out annually, twice a year, guarterly or be based on continuous monitoring systems, with each option included as a separate mitigation option in the marginal abatement cost curves.
+A particular continuous monitoring system (Daily LDAR) abates emissions from large leaks that occur sporadically such as those detected by satellites.
+Annual inspections are assumed to mitigate 40% of fugitive emissions, biannual inspections mitigate 60%, quarterly inspections mitigate 75%, and a continuous LDAR programme reduces fugitive emissions by 90%; on the basis of current technology, it is assumed that the remaining 10% cannot be avoided.
 As the frequency of implementing each programme increases, so does the cost per unit of methane saved.
 For example, while the incremental cost of a biannual inspection programme is the nearly the same as that of an annual inspection, the incremental volume of methane saved is lower (20% rather than 40%).
-Nevertheless, LDAR programmes remain some of the most costeffective mitigation options available, i.e. they tend to comprise a large proportion of the positive net present value options in countries.
+Nevertheless, LDAR programmes remain some of the most cost-effective mitigation options available, i.e. they tend to comprise a large proportion of the positive net present value options in countries.

+Table 5.
+Abatement options for methane emissions from on and gas operations

 Abatement option

-Blowdown Capture and Route to Fuel System (per Compressor)
+Blowdown Capture (per Compressor)

-Blowdown Capture and Route to Fuel System (per Plant)
+Blowdown Capture (per Plant)

 Early replacement of high-bleed devices with low-bleed devices

 Early replacement of intermittent-bleed devices with low-bleed devices

-Install Flares-Completion

-Install Flares-Portable
+Improve flaring-Completion

+Improve flaring-Portable

-Install Flares-Portable Completions Workovers WO HF
+Improve flaring-Portable Completions Workovers WO HF

-Install Flares-Portable WO Plunger Lifts
+Improve flaring-Portable WO Plunger Lifts

-Install Flares-Stranded Gas Venting

-Install Flares-Venting

-Install New Methane Reducing Catalyst in Engine
+Install New Methane-Reducing Catalyst in Engine

-Install Non Mechanical Vapor Recovery Unit
+Install Non-Mechanical Vapour Recovery Unit

 Install Plunger Lift Systems in Gas Wells

-Install small flare

-Install Vapor Recovery Units
+Install Vapour Recovery Units

-LDAR Gathering

-LDAR LDC - Large

-LDAR LDC - MRR

-LDAR Processing
+Install electronic flare ignition devices